-Periodically the City conducts a comprehensive cost allocation plan (CAP) and user fee study, to identify the costs associated with providing each non-tax supported service, and assign the fully-burdened rate (i.e. direct labor costs and indirect costs) of each City position involved in delivery of those services.
+The City of Manhattan Beach conducts a comprehensive cost allocation plan (CAP) and user fee study, to identify costs associated with providing non tax-supported service, including the fully-burdened rate (i.e. direct labor costs and indirect costs) of each City position involved in delivery of those services.

 The purpose of the cost allocation plan is to ensure that the City identifies all costs associated with activities, including overhead, to determine the true cost of providing various City services, as well as indirect costs attributable to enterprise and other chargeable funds.

 A User Fee is a charge for service provided by a governmental agency to the public.
-Several laws such as Propositions 4, 13, 26 and 218 set parameters under which the user fees can be established and administered by local government.
-User fees charged by local agencies may not exceed the estimated reasonable cost of providing the service for which the fee is charged.
+Several laws such as Propositions 4, 13, 26 and 218 set parameters related to when user fees can be established and administered by local government.
+The current User-fee schedule, fully-burdened "billable rate" table, and reports were adopted by City Council on February 18, 2020 and became effective July 1, 2020.

 Historic User Fee & Cost Allocation Plan Data:

 - 2015 Cost of Service User Fee Study (PDF)